mnott/texdown/README.md

     Let's be really specific and also say, which project to use with that configuration file:

-        ./texdown.pl Dissertation -l -c Dissertation.cfg -p roilr
+        ./texdown.pl Dissertation -l -c Dissertation.ini -p roilr

     Of course, you can now be really crazy and run a number of projects in a row:

         ./texdown.pl Dissertation -l -c -p roilr rd Dissertation

-    This will tell **TeXDown**, again, to use Dissertation.cfg out of the same directory where the referred to Dissertation.scriv lives, and to then process the scopes roilr, rd, and Dissertation, in that order.
+    This will tell **TeXDown**, again, to use Dissertation.ini out of the same directory where the referred to Dissertation.scriv lives, and to then process the scopes roilr, rd, and Dissertation, in that order.